malex5335/AlgorithmPicker/README.md

 # Random Algorithm picker

-This is a simple spring application that picks a random algorithm from a list of algorithms.
+This is a simple spring application that picks some random algorithms from a list of algorithms.

 ## How to run